Custom Commands

-Here are some examples to play around with to get started.
+Here is an example to play around with to get started.

 # Custom CLI commands